DataLab and Spyder: a perfect match#

 x, z = generate_2d_data(debug_with_datalab=True)

-In this simple example, the algorithm is just iterating 10 times and generating a 1D array at each iteration.
-Each 1D array is then stacked in a 2D array that is returned by the generate_2d_data function.
-With the debug_with_datalab parameter set to True, we can visualize each 1D array in DataLab: that way, we can check that the algorithm is working as expected.
+In this simple example, the algorithm iterates 10 times and generates a 1D array at each iteration.
+Each 1D array is then stacked into a 2D array that is returned by the generate_2d_data function.
+With the debug_with_datalab parameter set to True, we can visualize each 1D array in DataLab: that way, we can verify that the algorithm is working as expected.

 ../../_images/035.png